 - Introductory video here

-- When you see your GP, they will complete a referral form and give you a self assessment form which you should complete and return to us.
+- You can either refer yourself using the self-referral portal (https://www.iaptportal.co.uk/guernsey.html) or your GP can complete a referral form and give you a self assessment form which you should complete and return to us.

 - We will then send you an email with details about the service.